USS ZUMWALT DDG 1000

 December 7, 2015 The Pre-Commissioning Unit (PCU) Zumwalt underway for the first time to conduct Builder's (Alpha) sea trials; Underway again from March 21-24, 2016; Underway for acceptance trials with the INSURV from April 20-21.

-May 20, The U.S. Navy took delivery of the PCU Zumwalt during a ceremony aboard the ship at Bath Iron Works shipyard.
+May 20, The U.S. Navy took delivery of the PCU Zumwalt during a ceremony aboard the ship at Pier 3 on Bath Iron Works shipyard.